Beauty and the Beast (1991 film): Live-action film

 In June 2014, Walt Disney Pictures announced that a live-action film adaptation of the original animated film was in the works, with Bill Condon directing and Evan Spiliotopoulos penning the screenplay.
 Condon originally planned on not only drawing inspiration from the animated film, but also to include most, if not all, of the Menken/Rice songs from the Broadway musical, with the intention of making the film as a "straight-forward, live-action, large-budget movie musical".
 In September 2014, it was announced that Stephen Chbosky would re-write the script.
 In January 2015, Emma Watson announced via her Facebook page that she would portray Belle in the live-action film.

 In March 2015, Dan Stevens, Luke Evans, Emma Thompson, Josh Gad, Audra McDonald, and Kevin Kline joined the film as the Beast, Gaston, Mrs. Potts, Lefou, Garderobe, and Maurice, respectively.
 The following month, Ian McKellen, Ewan McGregor, Stanley Tucci, and Gugu Mbatha-Raw joined the cast, as Cogsworth, Lumière, Cadenza, and Plumette, respectively.
 Composer Alan Menken returned to score the film's music, with new material written by Menken and Tim Rice.
 In June 2015, Menken said the film would not include the songs that were written for the Broadway musical.
 Filming began on May 18, 2015, in London, and at Shepperton Studios in Surrey.
 Production officially wrapped in August 2015.
 The film was released on March 17, 2017.

 Beauty and the Beast at the Hollywood Bowl

 In 2018, a live concert celebration took place at the Hollywood Bowl, directed by Richard Kraft and Kenneth Shapiro.
-The cast included Zooey Deschanel as Belle, Anthony Evans as the Beast, Taye Diggs as Gaston, Kelsey Grammer as Lumiere, Rebel Wilson as LeFou, Jane Krakowski as Mrs. Potts, and Baraka May as Chip.
+The cast included Zooey Deschanel as Belle, Anthony Evans as the Beast, Taye Diggs as Gaston, Kelsey Grammer as Lumière, Rebel Wilson as LeFou, Jane Krakowski as Mrs. Potts, and Baraka May as Chip.
 They were accompanied by a live orchestra, singing songs from the original film.

 Beauty and the Beast: A 30th Celebration

 On July 5, 2022, ABC reported that a live-action/animation special was in development that would air on December 15, 2022, with Hamish Hamilton set to direct and Jon M. Chu as executive producer.
 ABC said that it would include live never-before-seen musical performances, along with new sets and costumes inspired by the classic story.
 On July 20, 2022, it was reported that H.E.R. was cast to play Belle.
 In September 2022, Josh Groban, Joshua Henry, and Rita Moreno, had been cast as the Beast, Gaston, and the narrator, respectively.
 David Alan Grier was later announced to play Cogsworth.
-During the month, Martin Short and Shania Twain entered final talks to play Lumiere and Mrs. Potts, respectively.
+During the month, Martin Short and Shania Twain entered final talks to play Lumière and Mrs. Potts, respectively.
 Rizwan Manji, Jon Jon Briones, and Leo Abelo Perry complete the cast as LeFou, Maurice, and Chip, respectively.
 On December 12, 2022, D23 revealed that Paige O'Hara (the original voice of Belle), Richard White (the original voice of Gaston), and composer Alan Menken would cameo in the special as, respectively, the Bookseller, the Baker, and a piano player during "Belle".